 - 1/2 tbsp vegetable oil

-Briefly strain the Pacific saury and place on a cutting board lined with a paper towel.
-Place another paper towel on top and gently press the excess moisture out of the pacific saury.
+Briefly drain the Pacific saury and place on a cutting board lined with a paper towel.
+Place another paper towel on top and gently press out excess moisture.

 Cut off the Pacific saury heads and cut the bodies into thirds.
-Remove the innards, then thoroughly rinse out and gently blot with a paper towel to remove any excess moisture.
+Remove the innards, then rinse out thoroughly and gently blot with a paper towel to remove any excess moisture.
 Gently poke both sides with a bamboo skewer to make a few holes in the Pacific saury.
-In a bowl, combine the ingredients for the [A], then add the pacific saury and let sit 5 min to marinate.
-Peel the ginger and grate it.
-In a small bowl, combine the grated ginger and the ingredients for the [B].
+In a bowl, combine the ingredients for [A], then add the Pacific saury and marinate for 5 minutes.
+Peel and grate the ginger.
+In a small bowl, combine the grated ginger and the ingredients for [B].

-Oil a small frying pan and preheat over high heat.
-Add the Pacific saury and cook for about 20 sec, then reduce heat to low and cook for about 1 min.
-Turn the Pacific saury over and repeat, cooking over high heat for 20 sec, then reducing heat to low and cooking for an additional 1 min.
+Oil a small frying pan and place over high heat.
+Add the Pacific saury and cook for about 20 seconds, then reduce the heat to low and cook for 1 more minute.
+Turn the Pacific saury over and repeat, cooking over high heat for 20 seconds, then reducing the heat to low and cooking for another minute.

-When the Pacific saury has browned on both sides, bring heat to medium and add the ginger sauce.
-Bring just a simmer and reduce heat to low, to cook off the excess liquid and coat the Pacific saury.
+When the Pacific saury has browned on both sides, bring the heat back up to medium and add the ginger sauce.
+Bring to a simmer, then reduce the heat to low and coat the Pacific saury as you cook off the excess liquid.